ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

        Vitis view to connect serial port.

 #.
 Connect the GUI and press the *Enable System* and *Enable Control* buttons.
 #.
-The UltraZohm should switch into its *Error State*, because an assertion triggered.
-The red *Error LED* should light up.
+After pressing the ``My_Button4``, the UltraZohm should switch into its *Error State*.
+This happens, because an assertion got triggered.
+The red *Error LED* should light up as well.

    * Assertions are used to guarantee that the conditions and limits of a function are met at runtime.
    * The UltraZohm error handling follows the concept to fail loudly, i.e., all assertions stop the processor and require a power cycle.
 This means, that if an assertion fires, the UltraZohm is brought into a safe state.